 Cost: FREE, some special exhibits do cost

-Read more about Crystal Bridges Museum of Art
+READ MORE: Visiting Crystal Bridges Museum of Art

-At the museum, learn the legacy of Sam Walton from the very beginning and stop by Walton’s 5 & 10 to indulge in some terrifically priced ice cream, such as a Moon Pie Sundae.
+At the museum, learn the legacy of Sam Walton from the very beginning and stop by Walton’s 5 & 10 for some classic candies or games.
+After, indulge in an inexpensive treat at The Spark Cafe, such as a Moon Pie Sundae.

-Location: 105 N. Main Street, Bentonville
+Location: 105 N. Main Street, Bentonville // MAP

 Hours: Sunday: 12pm-9pm, Monday-Thursday: 8am-9pm, Friday & Saturday: 8am-10pm

-Located near Beaver Lake in northwest Arkansas, War Eagle Mill is a working gristmill that has been on this location since 1832.
+Located near Beaver Lake in Northwest Arkansas, War Eagle Mill is a working gristmill that has been operating on this location since 1832.
 Having been destroyed by disasters such as flooding and fire it has been completely rebuilt and renovated many times since its opening.